PwC: Manufacturers Uncertain About U.S. & Global Economies

 Despite continued uncertainty about the prospects of both the U.S. and global economies, the majority of U.S. industrial manufacturers remain positive regarding the overall revenue outlook for the next 12 months.

-Area Development Online Research Desk (November 2012)
+Area Development Research Desk (November 2012)

 PricewaterhouseCoopers (PwC) has just released its Q3 2012 Manufacturing Barometer, which is based on interviews with 57 senior executives of large, multinational U.S. industrial manufacturing companies about their current business performance, the state of the economy, and their expectations for growth over the next 12 months.